 Getting help with withdrawal

 It is often very difficult and sometimes impossible for a parent to reconnect with a withdrawn child without help.
-Don’t hesitate to seek professional support from a therapist.
+Don’t hesitate to seek professional support from a therapist, counselor, or coach.
 You should definitely seek professional help in the following cases:

 - Your child refuses to engage with you and keeps you at arm’s length.

-- Your learn your child was or is currently engaging in dangerous behaviors such as an eating disorder, drug and alcohol use, shoplifting, self-harm, etc.
+- You learn your child was or is currently engaging in dangerous behaviors.
+This may include an eating disorder, drug and alcohol use, shoplifting, self-harm, etc.

-- You suspect your child was or may be engaging in dangerous behaviors such as an eating disorder, drug and alcohol use, shoplifting, self-harm, etc.
+- You suspect your child was or may be engaging in dangerous behaviors.
+These may include an eating disorder, drug and alcohol use, shoplifting, self-harm, etc.

 - You are unable to engage with your child without yelling, crying, shutting down and/or leaving during difficult conversations.